Why and when your consent is necessary?

 We will not share your personal information with anyone outside Australia (unless under exceptional circumstances that are permitted by law) without your consent.

-The Practice ensures that only relevant information from your medical record is included within referral letters to other health professionals or third parties.
+Our clinical software allows the practice to ensure that only relevant information from your medical record is included within referral letters to other health professionals or third parties.